nice-bills/NL2SQL/README.md

 ## Getting Started with Hugging Face

-1. Create a free account on [Hugging Face](https://huggingface.co/join)
+1. Create an account on [Hugging Face](https://huggingface.co)
-2. Get your API key from [Hugging Face's settings](https://huggingface.co/settings/tokens)
+2. Get your API token from your account settings
-3. The free tier includes:
+3. Hugging Face offers:
-   - Access to thousands of open-source models
+   - Access to state-of-the-art models
-   - Rate limits apply (but generous for personal use)
-   - No credit card required
+   - Easy-to-use API
+   - Free tier available
+   - High-quality results

 ## Security Note

-Never commit your `.env` file or expose your API key.
+Never commit your `.env` file or expose your API token.
 The `.env` file is included in `.gitignore` by default.

 ## License